BSA/Triumph racing triples: 1971

 BSA/Triumph entered 10 riders for the Daytona 200: Mike Hailwood, Dick Mann, Jim Rice, Dave Aldana, Don Emde on BSAs and Paul Smart, Gene Romero, Gary Nixon, Don Castro, Tom Rockwell on Triumphs.
 Hailwood, Smart, Mann and Romero were on "low boy" machines and Smart's machine had the uprated engine.
 In the race, Hailwood retired with a broken valve and smart retired from the lead in the closing stages with a holed piston.
 Mann led Romero and Emde home for a BSA 1–2–3.

 BSA/Triumph sponsored the inaugural Anglo-American Match Races, a match between American and British riders staged over the Easter weekend.
-Ray Pickrell won both races at Brand Hatch and the first race at Mallory Park.
+Ray Pickrell won both races at Brands Hatch and the first race at Mallory Park.
 Smart won the second race at Mallory and both races at Oulton Park.
 Britain won the series 183 points to 137 points.

 The MCN Superbike Championship was introduced in 1971 and was an open class for machines for motorcycles of 351cc upwards.
 It was at the time the premier British motorcycle championship.
 All six rounds were won by triples: Percy Tait (Brands, Mallory & Snetterton), Pickrell (Oulton and Mallory) and John Cooper (Brands).
 Tait won the championship, Pickrell was second and Cooper 4th.

 Tait and Dave Croxford won the May Thruxton 500 on Slippery Sam.

 In June, Tony Jefferies won the newly introduced 750 Isle of Man TT on a Triumph, with Pickrell on a BSA second.
 Pickrell rode Slippery Sam to the first of 5 consecutive 750 Production TT wins.
 Jefferies was second and Bob Heath (BSA) third.

 Smart won the August Hutchinson 100 at Brands Hatch on a Trident.
 He also won the Silverstone round of the British 750 cc Championship later that month, and the championship that year.